sentry-demos/java-spring-boot-logback/README.md

 The minimum event level is set to `info` by default which is probably too verbose.

+If you run into `mvn: command not found error` follow the steps below to debug.
+1. Downloaded maven apache-maven-3.8.1-bin.tar.gz (Binary tar.gz archive link)
+2. Untar and unzip the above tar file to create an archive directory called apache-maven-3.8.1
+3. Create a directory called Maven at home directory
+4. Move the apache maven archive directory to Maven directory
+5. Edit `.zshrc` in your home directory and make the following entries:
+`export JAVA_HOME=$(/usr/libexec/java_home -v 1.8)

+export M2_HOME=/Users/nandithaembar/Maven/apache-maven-3.8.1

+PATH=$PATH:$JAVA_HOME/bin:$M2_HOME/bin`
+6. Once the changes above are made, start a new terminal and run `make`.

 ## Primary files
 `Application.java` - this has the main code for the application and shows how to add tags and extra data via Sentry.configureScope as well as add